multipos-app/pos/README.md

 # Android POS (point of sale)
 This project is an Andoid POS application integrated with a cloud based back for reporting, POS data management and control.
 The POS is a mature application having been installed in retail and quick serve environments in the USA and Denmark.

+## Update 9/5/2025

+- Move ticket management functions into the Ticket model
+- Lot's of little UI cleanup

 ## Update 7/25/2025

 - Complete laundermat wash and fold functions